haynesherway/haynesbot/README.md

 If you would like to add the bot to your server, let me know and I will send you a link to do so.

+Update 4/5/2018: The !raidiv command now also works with research reward encounters (level 15)

 [![GoDoc](https://godoc.org/github.com/haynesherway/haynesbot?status.svg)](https://godoc.org/github.com/haynesherway/haynesbot) [![Build Status](https://travis-ci.org/haynesherway/haynesbot.svg?branch=master)](https://travis-ci.org/haynesherway/haynesbot)